 1 upper 5.25-inch drive bay Holds a CD/DVD drive.
-2 lower 5.25-inch drive bay Holds a CD/DVD drive or an optional third hard drive.
-3 upper 3.5-inch drive bay Holds an optional fourth hard drive (serial ATA).
-4 lower 3.5-inch drive bay You can use the bay for an optional floppy drive or an optional Media Card Reader.
-5 hard-drive activity light The hard drive light is on when the computer reads data from or writes data to the hard drive.
+2 lower 5.25-inch drive bay You can use this bay for an optional CD/DVD drive.
+3 FlexBay You can use this bay for an optional third hard drive (SATA or SAS), a floppy drive or Media Card Reader.
+4 hard-drive activity light The hard drive light is on when the computer reads data from or writes data to the hard drive.
 The light might also be on when a device such as your CD player is operating.
+5 IEEE 1394 connector (optional) Use the optional IEEE 1394 connector for high-speed data devices such as digital video cameras and external storage devices.

-6 IEEE 1394 connector (optional) Use the optional IEEE 1394 connectors for high-speed data devices such as digital video cameras and external storage devices.
-7 USB 2.0 connectors (2) Use the front USB connectors for devices that you connect occasionally, such as flash memory keys or cameras, or for bootable USB devices (see system setup for more information on booting to a USB device).
+6 USB 2.0 connectors (2) Use the front USB connectors for devices that you connect occasionally, such as flash memory keys or cameras, or for bootable USB devices (see "System Setup" in your User's Guide for more information on booting to a USB device).
 It is recommended that you use the back USB connectors for devices that typically remain connected, such as printers and keyboards.
-8 DellTM badge rotation notch To rotate, place fingers around the outside of the badge, press in, and turn the badge.
-You can also rotate the badge using the slot provided near the bottom of the badge.
-9 power button Press to turn on the computer.
+7 DellTM rotatable badge To rotate the Dell badge for tower-to-desktop conversion; remove the front panel, turn it over, and rotate the plastic handle behind the badge.
+8 power button Press to turn on the computer.
 NOTICE: To avoid losing data, do not use the power button to turn off the computer.
 Instead, perform an operating system shutdown.
-NOTE: The power button can also be used to wake the computer or to place it into a power-saving state.
+NOTE: The power button can also be used to wake the system or to place it into a power-saving state.
 See "Power Management" in your User's Guide for more information.
-10 power light The power light illuminates and blinks or remains solid to indicate different states: • No light - The computer is turned off. • Steady green - The computer is in a normal operating state.
-Blinking green - The computer is in a power-saving state.
-Plinking or calid orthog - See "Power Problems" in your Hear's Cuide. • Blinking of solid amber - See "Power Problems" in your User's Guide.
+9 power light The power light illuminates and blinks or remains solid to indicate different states: • No light - The computer is turned off. • Steady green - The computer is in a normal operating state. • Blinking green - The computer is in a power-saving state. • Blinking or solid amber - See "Power Problems" in your User's Guide.
 To exit from a power-saving state, press the power button or use the keyboard or the mouse if it is configured as a wake device in the Windows Device Manager.
-For more information about sleep states and exiting from a power-saving state, see "Power Management" in your User's Guide.
-See "Diagnostic Lights" on page 37 for a description of light codes that can help you troubleshoot problems with your computer.
+For more information about sleep states and exiting from a power-saving state, see your User's Guide.
+See "Diagnostic Lights" on page 38 for a description of light codes that can help you troubleshoot problems with your computer.
+10 headphone connector Use the headphone connector to attach headphones.
 11 microphone connector Use the microphone connector to attach a personal computer microphone for voice or musical input into a sound or telephony program.
-12 headphone connector Use the headphone connector to attach headphones.
-13 diagnostic lights (4) Use the lights to help you troubleshoot a computer problem based on the diagnostic code.
-For more information, see "Diagnostic Lights" on page 37.
-14 network link light The network link light is on when a good connection exists between a 10-Mbps, 100-Mbps, or 1000-Mbps (or 1-Gbps) network and the computer.
+12 network link light The network link light is on when a good connection exists between a 10-Mbps, 100-Mbps, or 1000-Mbps (or 1-Gbps) network and the computer.
+13 diagnostic lights (4) Use these lights to help you troubleshoot a computer problem based on the diagnostic code.
+For more information, see "Diagnostic Lights" on page 38.